apryakhin/legion.stanford.edu/profiling.md

 are bubbles in task execution.
 While this is useful, it doesn't always suggest why there are bubbles.
-Legion Prof does not show data movement operations and therefore bubbles can be caused either by critical path dependences, or by pending data movement operations.
+Legion Prof does not show data movement operations and therefore bubbles can be caused either by critical path dependencies, or by pending data movement operations.
 We currently rely on application specific information to discern the cause.